 - Helps maintain a healthy weight through satiety

 Adding these foods to your meals makes it easier to follow balanced diet advice.
-Start by making small changes, like swapping chips for carrot sticks or choosing steel-cut oats over sugary cereal.
+Start by making small changes, such as swapping chips for carrot sticks or opting for steel-cut oats over sugary cereal.

 3. Balancing Macronutrients in Your Diet

 Your body needs carbs, proteins, and fats to work well.
-Nutrition experts say balancing these is key for energy and health.
+Experts say that balancing these is key to maintaining energy and good health.
 Here’s how to make a diet that suits you.

 Understanding Carbohydrates, Proteins, and Fats